-§ 21-42.9.
-Requirements for Site Development Stormwater Plan.
-[Ord. #2463, 3-9-2021, added]
+§ 21-42.9 Requirements for a Site Development Stormwater Plan:

-- a.
-Submission of Site Development Stormwater Plan. - 1.
-Whenever an applicant seeks municipal approval of a development subject to this section, the applicant shall submit all of the required components of the Checklist for the Site Development Stormwater Plan at Subsection 21-42.9c below as part of the submission of the application for approval. - 2.
-The applicant shall demonstrate that the project meets the standards set forth in this section. - 3.
-The applicant shall submit the number of copies required by the land use board of the materials listed in the checklist for site development stormwater plans in accordance with Subsection 21-42.9c of this section. - b.
-Site Development Stormwater Plan Approval.
-The applicant's site development project shall be reviewed as a part of the review process by the municipal board or official from which municipal approval is sought.
-That municipal board or official shall consult the municipality's review engineer to determine if all of the checklist requirements have been satisfied and to determine if the project meets the standards set forth in this section. - c.
-Submission of Site Development Stormwater Plan.
-The following information shall be required: - 1.
-Topographic Base Map.
+A. Submission of Site Development Stormwater Plan

+- 1. Whenever an applicant seeks municipal approval of a development subject to this ordinance, the applicant shall submit all of the required components of the Checklist for the Site Development Stormwater Plan at Section 21-42.9.C below as part of the submission of the application for approval. - 2.
+The applicant shall demonstrate that the project meets the standards set forth in this ordinance. - 3.
+The applicant shall submit the number of copies required by the land use board of the materials listed in the checklist for site development stormwater plans in accordance with Section 21-42.9.C of this ordinance.

+B. Site Development Stormwater Plan Approval

+The applicant's Site Development project shall be reviewed as a part of the review process by the municipal board or official from which municipal approval is sought.
+That municipal board or official shall consult the municipality's review engineer to determine if all of the checklist requirements have been satisfied and to determine if the project meets the standards set forth in this ordinance.

+C. Submission of Site Development Stormwater Plan

+The following information shall be required:

+1. Topographic Base Map

 The reviewing engineer may require upstream tributary drainage system information as necessary.
-It is recommended that the topographic base map of the site be submitted which extends a minimum of 200 feet beyond the limits of the proposed development, at a scale of one inch equals 200 feet or greater, showing two-foot contour intervals.
-The map as appropriate may indicate the following: existing surface water drainage, shorelines, steep slopes, soils, erodible soils, perennial or intermittent streams that drain into or upstream of the Category One waters, wetlands and floodplains along with their appropriate buffer strips, marshlands and other wetlands, pervious or vegetative surfaces, existing manmade structures, roads, bearing and distances of property lines, and significant natural and manmade features not otherwise shown.
+It is recommended that the topographic base map of the site be submitted which extends a minimum of 200 feet beyond the limits of the proposed development, at a scale of 1"=200' or greater, showing 2-foot contour intervals.
+The map as appropriate may indicate the following: existing surface water drainage, shorelines, steep slopes, soils, erodible soils, perennial or intermittent streams that drain into or upstream of the Category One waters, wetlands and flood plains along with their appropriate buffer strips, marshlands and other wetlands, pervious or vegetative surfaces, existing man-made structures, roads, bearing and distances of property lines, and significant natural and manmade features not otherwise shown.